2023 Best Value Liberal Arts & Humanities Master's Degree Schools in the New England Region

 Dartmouth graduate students pay an average of $59,283 in tuition and fees each year.

-Dartmouth did well in our overall quality rankings, too.
-It placed #2 on our Best Liberal Arts & Humanities Master’s Degree Schools in the New England Region list.
+Dartmouth not only placed well in our value ranking, but it is also #2 on our Best Liberal Arts & Humanities Master’s Degree Schools in the New England Region list.

 Full Liberal Arts / Sciences & Humanities at Dartmouth College Report